 The prevalence of co-morbid conditions makes treating elderly osteoarthritis patients different from other populations.
 Many of these patients are on numerous medications which can have interactions or severe side effects.
 Therefore, the treatment or management of a variety of conditions in the elderly population can be a challenge.

-Although there is a substantial amount of scientific and clinical research on osteoarthritis, there is no uniform agreement regarding the cause and pathogenesis of the condition.
-It is generally agreed that cause is multifactorial.
+Although there is a substantial amount of scientific and clinical research on osteoarthritis.
+Still, there is no uniform agreement regarding the cause and pathogenesis of the condition.
+Generally agreed that cause is multifactorial.

-The most common nutrients offered on the market today in support of connective tissues are glucosamine, chondroitin, collagen hydrolysates, MSM, and hyaluronic acid.
+There are lots of common nutrients are in the market today that support connective tissues.
+These nutrients are glucosamine, chondroitin, collagen hydrolysates, MSM, and hyaluronic acid.